beyondeye/kotlin_is_dart/docs/index.md

 # Introduction
-Are you a Kotlin developer that wants to learn Dart, or a Dart developer that wants to learn Kotlin, with least possible effort?
+Are you a Kotlin developer that wants to learn Dart, or a Dart developer that wants to learn Kotlin, with the least possible effort?
 Then you are in the right place!

 **Important note**: info boxes that does not specify if they refer to Kotlin or Dart by default are referring to Dart. for example:
 !!! info "semicolon at end of lines"